-4.3 Print Media South Africa and Another v Minister of Home Affairs and Another 2012 (6) SA 443 (CC): The Constitutional Court, confirming the High Court's ruling, held that legislative provisions in the FP Act which required publishers to submit publications containing certain categories of "sexual conduct" for examination before publication were unconstitutional.
-The Constitutional Court reasoned that the administrative prior classification provided for under the FP Act, amounted to a form of prior restraint which is a drastic interference with freedom of speech that should only occur where there is a substantial risk of grave injustice which was not the case here where less restrictive means could be unemployed.
-Accordingly, the FP Act's prior classification system was an unjustifiable limit to the right to freedom of expression.
+3.3 Print Media South Africa and Another v Minister of Home Affairs and Another 2012 (6) SA 443 (CC): The Constitutional Court, confirming the High Court's ruling, held that legislative provisions in the FPA which required publishers to submit publications containing certain categories of "sexual conduct" for examination before publication were unconstitutional.
+The Constitutional Court reasoned that the administrative prior classification provided for under the FPA amounted to a form of prior restraint which is a drastic interference with freedom of speech that should only occur where there is a substantial risk of grave injustice which was not the case here where less restrictive means could be unemployed.
+Accordingly, the FPA's prior classification system was an unjustifiable limit to the right to freedom of expression.

-4.4 The State v Gerhardus Ackerman (SS090/2021) [2023] ZAGPJHC 363(24 April 2023): The South Gauteng High Court found Gerhard Ackerman guilty of more than 700 charges which inter alia include sexual exploitation of children, creation, and possession of child pornography in contravention of the Films and Publications Act 65 of 1996 and sentenced him to 12 life sentences.
+3.4 The State v Gerhardus Ackerman (SS090/2021) [2023] ZAGPJHC 363(24 April 2023): The South Gauteng High Court found Gerhard Ackerman guilty of more than 700 charges which inter alia include sexual exploitation of children, creation and possession of child pornography in contravention of the FPA and sentenced him to 12 life sentences.

-4.5 Qwelane v South African Human Rights Commission and Another (CCT 13/20) [2021] ZACC 22 (31 July 2021): The Constitutional Court held that freedom of expression "is of the utmost importance in the kind of open and democratic society the Constitution has set as our aspirational norm".
-This is because it is "an indispensable facilitator of a vigorous and necessary exchange of ideas and accountability."

-4.6 According to Emerson, there are four particular values that undergird the right to freedom of expression.
-These, include:

-- a.
-The pursuit of truth; - b.
-Its value in facilitating the proper functioning of democracy; - c.
+- Qwelane v South African Human Rights Commission and Another (CCT 13/20) [2021] ZACC 22 (31 July 2021): The Constitutional Court held that Freedom of expression "is of the utmost importance in the kind of open and democratic society the Constitution has set as our aspirational norm".
+This is because it "is an indispensable facilitator of a vigorous and necessary exchange of ideas and accountability.
+According to Emerson, there are four particular values that undergird the right to freedom of expression.
+These include: - a.
+The pursuit of truth - b.
+Its value in facilitating the proper functioning of democracy - c.
 The promotion of individual autonomy and self-fulfilment; and - d.
-The encouragement of tolerance.
+The encouragement of tolerance